 Thanks for taking a moment to check out who we are and what we are up to.
 Barbara and I appreciate your interest in us and hope you will be encouraged by something you encounter here.

-I have had the privilege of serving with Chi Alpha Campus Ministries since 1982 (14.5 years in Ohio, 15 years in Boston, and with the National Training Team in Charlottesville, VA since the fall of 2011).
+I have had the privilege of serving with Chi Alpha Campus Ministries since 1982 (14.5 years in Ohio, 15 years in Boston, and back with the National Team, where we have been based in Charlottesville, VA since the fall of 2011).
 I especially enjoyed my last assignment in pioneering and developing Chi Alpha in Boston as well as in New England and the Northeast.

-I have recently accepted an opportunity to serve on the national level with missionary training, mentoring leaders, and resource development.
+I have loved serving again on the national level with training missionaries, mentoring leaders, and developing resources.
 But a little of the back story…

-In 2004, I was one of ten Chi Alpha veteran missionaries asked by our national director to participate in a national assessment of Chi Alpha.
+In 2004, I was one of a select group of Chi Alpha veteran missionaries asked by national director Dennis Gaylor to participate in a national assessment of Chi Alpha.
 We all agreed Chi Alpha needed upgrades in eight key areas.
 We were then asked to lead Chi Alpha 2010, a five-year process to address those areas of concern.
-Even though the ten of us were locally based (me in Boston), we accepted the mantle of extra responsibility for a few years.
+Even though most of us were locally based (me in Boston), we accepted the mantle of extra responsibility for a few years.

 I am excited to report that we have made much progress since 2005 in all eight areas.
-One example is the 5000 new students involved across the country.
+One example are the thousands of new students involved across the country.
 Another are the new missionaries we have added.
-When I came to Boston in 1996, there were nine other Chi Alpha missionaries serving in the Northeast U.S. Now we have close to 70, many of whom are under the age of 35.
+When I came to Boston in 1996, there were nine other Chi Alpha missionaries serving in the Northeast U.S. Now we have more than 100, many of whom are under the age of 40.
 I am currently encouraging and investing in many of them (see right).

-In 2010, Dennis Gaylor approached the ten of us (and many other veterans) to consider a shift in our mission assignment and Barbara and I prayed about it.
-It has been a tremendous 14 years pioneering and developing Chi Alpha’s first urban, multi-campus project.
-We have reached students, trained leaders, influenced nations in Boston, as well as developed the Southern and Northern New England districts (and assisted New York), and given key leadership to the development of Chi Alpha in the Northeast.
+In 2010, Dennis Gaylor approached a few of us to consider a shift in our mission assignment and Barbara and I prayed about it.
+It had been a tremendous 15 years pioneering and developing Chi Alpha’s first urban, multi-campus project.
+We reached students, trained leaders, influenced nations in Boston, as well as developed the Southern and Northern New England districts (and assisted New York), and given key leadership to the development of Chi Alpha in the Northeast.
 God blessed us and we have blessed many others, and many churches and individuals have been a key part of it.